We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 4. Unplug Your iPhone

-In case you notice that your iPhone gets hot while charging, the first action you should take is to unplug the iPhone right from the power source.
-Once you do that, allow the phone to cool down for a few minutes.
+When you notice that your iPhone gets hot while charging, you should unplug it from the power source and allow the device to cool down for a few minutes.

-Now, plug the phone back into the power source once more and then check if the temperature has returned to normal.
-Should the phone still get hot quickly again, it’s possible there’s an issue with the authenticity of your accessories.
+Now, plug the device back into the power source once more and check if the temperature has returned to normal.
+If it still gets hot quickly again, it’s possible there’s an issue with the authenticity of your accessories.

 5. Use MFI-Certified Accessories Only